George Whitefield

 Is George Whitefield considered a saint?
 By which traditions?

-George Whitefield is not considered a saint in any major Christian tradition.
-His contributions are recognized within evangelical circles, but he has not been canonized by any church.
+George Whitefield is not officially considered a saint by any major Christian tradition.
+His influence is recognized, but sainthood is not a part of his legacy.

 Why does George Whitefield still matter today?

-Whitefield matters today because his methods and theology laid the groundwork for modern evangelicalism and revivalism.
-His emphasis on personal conversion and emotional preaching continues to influence contemporary Christian practices and the way the gospel is communicated.
+Whitefield matters today because his methods and messages helped shape modern evangelicalism and revivalist traditions.
+His emphasis on personal faith and emotional experience continues to influence contemporary Christian practices and beliefs.

 What is the most surprising or counterintuitive thing about George Whitefield?

 One surprising aspect of Whitefield's life is his ability to draw massive crowds, sometimes numbering in the tens of thousands, without the aid of modern amplification.
-His charismatic preaching style and ability to project his voice were legendary.
+His powerful voice and charismatic presence were key to his success as a preacher.

 What is the best place to start reading George Whitefield?

-A good starting point for reading George Whitefield is his published journals, which provide personal insights into his life, ministry, and theological views.
-Additionally, collections of his sermons offer a direct look at his preaching style and theological emphases.
+The best place to start reading George Whitefield is his journals, which provide personal insights into his life and ministry.
+Additionally, collections of his sermons offer a direct view of his preaching style and theological emphases.